marcosvaldeni/JavaScript-Exercises/README.md

 **11º** Write a function that takes a number as an argument, that function should return this number rounded to two digits after the comma.

+**12º** Write a function to find the area of a triangle.
+This function must receive three numerical values, each value represents one side of the triangle.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**